openhalal/openHalal/README.md

 # Halal Business Guldelines
 1. Product Should be Halal
 2. No Gharar (uncertainty, deception and risk).
-3. No Storage of Basic Necessity for pricce gain.
+3. No Storage of Basic Necessity for price gain.
 4. No Riba(Interest/Sood).